 Mathematical optimization is an important part of applied mathematics where one studies min- and max-problems.
 Many interesting problems lie at the borderline of optimization and combinatorics; there are lots of applications, and nice mathematics like polyhedral theory and combinatorial matrix theory.
 Several problems in industrial engineering, mathematical finance and economics may be studied and solved using optimization.

 Partial differential equations (PDE) are used in a wide range of applications like weather and climate models, modeling of oil flow in reservoirs and pipelines, and removing noise from digital images.
 For instance, a PDE may describe how the temperature of an object will develop during time when its boundary is heated up.
 The group works on the mathematical anlysis of PDEs and the development of numerical methods for solving such equations.
 A central topic is to understand the properties of such solution methods.
 The activity intersects with the research at the group Partial differential equations.

 The group has at the moment 6 permanent faculty positions and a number of PhD students, postdocs and visitors.

 The members in the group collaborate with several research groups at different universities internationally and in Norway.
 Moreover there is a close cooperation with SINTEF Applied mathematics in Oslo, both in geometry and optimization.

 Academic programmes and courses

 The group offers supervision of students at both Master and PhD level.
 For the Master's degree the main programs are Mathematics, and Computational Mathematics.
-The group is also very central in the work on the CSE project at the Faculty of Mathematics and Science; this project is focused on introducing an overall computational perspective in science.
+The group is also very central in the work on the CSE (Computing in Science and Education) project at the Faculty of Mathematics and Science; this project is focused on introducing an overall computational perspective in science.